TheMrMilchmann/TheMrMilchmann/README.md

 <h2>About Me</h2>

 - 🧑 My name is **Leon Linhart**.
-- 🇩🇪 I'm from Aachen, Germany.
 - 🏭 I currently work at Vyoma GmbH as **software engineer**.
+- 🇪🇺 I'm from Aachen, Germany.
 - 🏫 I've earned a **bachelor's degree in computer science** at RWTH Aachen University.
-- 🛠️ I feel most comfortable on the JVM and have years of **Java and Kotlin experience**.
+- 🛠️ I am most comfortable on the JVM and have years of **Java and Kotlin experience**.
 - 🐶 Dogs > Cats (but both is fine).